 Cropping JPEG/HEIF Images

 You can crop a captured JPEG image and save it as another image.
 Cropping is available for JPEG or HEIF images.
-RAW images and frame-grab images from 4K movies cannot be cropped.
+RAW images cannot be cropped.
+Images recorded in VIDEO mode cannot be cropped.

 Select [►: Cropping].